 Are you regularly eating “too much” food and feel a lack of control over your eating?
 Do you eat more quickly, even when you are not hungry?
 If so, this could be a binge.
 After a binge, someone may feel guilty, ashamed and disgusted by the amount of food eaten, but as opposed to anorexia and bulimia nervosa, they don’t try to compensate their food intake with purging or excessive exercise.
 If you have binge at least once a week, you might be at risk for developing an eating disorder.

 8. You have weird eating rituals

 Do you find yourself cutting up your food into extremely small pieces, or do you have to arrange food in a certain order?
 Strange eating habits are often seen among people with eating disorders.
 These habits or rituals can be a way of not eating too much or it can be a sign of obsessive compulsive disorder which is often diagnosed as a co-occurring disorder among people with eating disorders.
 If you recognize any of these symptoms, it’s important to reach out for help.

-You are making negative comments about your body
+9. You make negative comments about your body

 People with eating disorders often become obsessed with body-image standards set by society, their weight, and appearance.
 They can spend hours staring at themselves in the mirror, sizing up each and every detail about their body.
 If you frequently call yourself “fat,” or you are obsessed with your perceived ‘physical flaws’, you might be at risk for developing body-image issues or an eating disorder.